 Is Tutoring High-Quality?

 LS Tuition has been teaching primary school students for many years with great success.
 We have taught over 600 hours of Key Stage 1 & 2 pupils in that time.
-Although it is unlikely that any other private tutor can match this experience, they should have at least a list of past successful students from primary schools and be able to provide references.
+Although it is unlikely that any other private tutor can match this experience, they should have at least a list of past successful students from primary schools and provide references.

 Are The Tutors Qualified And Trained?

 To best assist your child, a Primary School Tutor should be an expert in the subject they teach.
-Before you hire a Tutor, it is important to find out if they are qualified and experienced in the field.
+Before you hire a Tutor, it is vital to find out if they are qualified and experienced in the field.
 Perhaps even more important, did they receive teacher training, such as a PGCE?
 Are they qualified teachers or Primary School Teachers?
 What about their professional training?

 At LS Tuition, Lydia is a fully qualified Primary School Teacher, obtaining a First Class Honours degree in Primary Education.